-The Company held restricted cash of \$1,764 at March 31, 2022 and December 31, 2021, on its condensed consolidated balance sheet.
-The Company held restricted cash as security deposits for the lease of its manufacturing space and corporate headquarters.
+The Company held restricted cash of \$1,764 at September 30, 2022 and December 31, 2021, on its condensed consolidated balance sheet.
+The Company held restricted cash as security deposits for the lease of its research and development space, manufacturing space and corporate headquarters.